 Help us celebrate by joining us at a one day conference on Friday 5th May, 2017, in Melbourne.

-We will explore the potential benefits and possible downsides of media and technology in early childhood and ask:
+We will explore the potential benefits and downsides of media and technology use in early childhood and ask:

-This conference will be of interest to early childhood educators, health professionals, parents and policy makers.
+This conference will be of interest to early childhood educators, academics, health professionals, parent organisations and policy makers.

 There are limited spaces available so please book early!